Military history of the Netherlands: Action of March 1677

 The action of March 1677 was a maritime battle that took place in March 1677 in the West Indies when a Dutch fleet under Jacob Binckes repulsed a French force attempting to recapture the island of Tobago.
 Heavy losses were suffered on both sides: one of the Dutch supply ships caught fire and exploded.
 The fire then quickly spread in the narrow bay causing several ships, among them the French flagship 'Glorieux', to catch fire and explode in turn which resulted in great loss of life on both sides.
 The French under d'Estrees retreated.

 Nine Years' War (1688–1697)

 The Holy Roman Empire in 1688, prior to the start of the Nine Years' War.
-The Dutch Republic joined a European coalition, the Grand Alliance, in an effort to halt Louis XIV of France's expansionist policies.
+The Dutch Republic joined a European coalition, the Grand Alliance, in an effort to halt Louis XIV's expansionist policies.

 The Nine Years' War was a major war fought in Europe and America from 1688 to 1697, between France and the League of Augsburg — which, by 1689, was known as the "Grand Alliance".
 The war was fought to resist French expansionism along the Rhine, as well as, on the part of England, to safeguard the results of the Glorious Revolution from a possible French-backed restoration of James II.
 In North America the war was known as King William's War.